varnishcache/varnish-cache/doc/sphinx/tutorial/increasing_your_hitrate.rst

 application through Varnish.
-Unless your application is specifically written to work behind a web accelerator you'll probably need to do some changes to either the configuration or the application in order to get a high hitrate in Varnish.
+Unless your application is specifically written to work behind a web accelerator you'll probably need to do some changes to either the configuration or the application in order to get a high hit rate in Varnish.

+Varnish will not cache your data unless it's absolutely sure it is safe to do so.
+So, for you to understand how Varnish decides if and how to cache a page I'll guide you through a couple of tools that you will find useful.

 Note that you need a tool to see what HTTP headers fly between you and the web server.
 If you have Varnish the easiest is to use varnishlog